 These patients can commonly present with headaches, seizures, mental status alterations, ataxia, nausea and vomiting, and visual disturbances.
 However, up to 60-75% of patients can be asymptomatic at the time of imaging 9.

 In patients with known malignancies, the brain can sometimes act as a reservoir for metastatic disease as traditional chemotherapy regimes can have poor permeability through the blood-brain barrier.
 This can lead to presentation with cerebral metastases even with quiescent systemic disease.

 Typically metastases are relatively well demarcated from the surrounding parenchyma, and usually, there is a zone of peritumoural oedema out of proportion with the tumour size.

 Although cerebral metastases are often thought of as being multiple, ~50% are seemingly solitary at diagnosis and in a minority of cases, no known or identifiable malignancy is present 4.
 They often occur at the grey-white matter junction or in the arterial watershed areas.

 Often the first line of imaging, contrast enhanced CT was previously thought to be equivalent to MRI for the detection of metastases.
 However, current MRI technology has been shown to be more sensitive than CT and is the preferred imaging of choice.
-In any case, there is no evidence that MRI-based screening improves outcomes when compared to CT with contrast and so many institutions continue to employ CT as the initial test of choice.
+In any case, there is no evidence that MRI-based screening improves outcomes when compared to contrast enhanced CT yet so many institutions continue to employ CT as the initial test of choice.

 On precontrast imaging, the mass may be isodense, hypodense or hyperdense (classically melanoma) compared to normal brain parenchyma with variable amounts of surrounding vasogenic oedema.
 Following administration of contrast, enhancement is also variable and can be intense, punctate, nodular or ring-enhancing if the tumour has out grown its blood supply.